This printed article is located at https://investor.amosgroup.com/financials.html

 Capital, reserves and non-controlling interests

-Review of condensed interim consolidated statement of cash flows
+Review of condensed interim consolidated statements of cash flows

 Net cash used in financing activities